oob-dock/oob-documentation/eng/deploy/ofb-mqd-client/readme.md

 ### enableHttps

 Indicates if HTTPS should be enabled.
-If enabled, a volume will be mounted with the secret containing certificates to be used, called **mqd-server-secret**.
+If enabled, a volume will be mounted with the secret containing the certificates to be used, called **mqd-server-secret**.
 The keys of this secret should be named: **server.crt** and **server.key**.

 Values: `true` or `false`

 ### resultEnabled

 Indicates if the results should be saved locally.
 If enabled, a volume will be mounted according to [resultVolumeMetadata](#resultVolumeMetadata) and the configurations with the prefix result will be taken into account.

 Values: `true` or `false`